jeffreytang97/REST_api_project/README.md

 # rest_service

-## Reasons behing the architecture & API choices:
-For this project, I decided to go with Python, a coding language of choice as it is one of my favourite.
-I find Python to be very straight forward and easy to use.
-As for the framework to implement the API, I used the Flask web framework.

-Python version used: 3.9.8.
-Please make sure that your python has been updated to latest version 3.x or more, or else some things like "encoding" for the csv reader won't work for example.

 ## Steps to run the API from Windows:
 1- Open command prompt at the location of the python script and the csv file.